-Male shorts
+Minimum coverage for Male shorts

-Female shorts
+Minimum coverage for Female shorts

 - 11.5.
 Long shorts, leggings or trousers may be worn, skirts are also permitted. - 11.6.
-Clothing that is used for extra grip on the body, hands or feet is forbidden unless medical documentation is provided. - 11.7.
 Shoes: the performer may perform either bare foot or with gymnastic/dance sole protectors/ballet shoes/trainers.
 Heels or boots are not permitted.
-Other footwear may be worn at the discretion of the head judge. - 11.8.
-Costumes should not include: - Underwear. - Transparent clothing that does not cover the breast, pelvis and gluteal area. - Leather, latex, PVC or rubber. - Metal parts. - Anything that interferes with the performance or can be considered a health and safety issue. - Oil or cream on any part of the body. - 11.9.
+Other footwear may be worn at the discretion of the head judge. - 11.7.
+Costumes should not include: - Underwear. - Transparent clothing that does not cover the breast, pelvis and gluteal area. - Leather, latex, PVC or rubber. - Metal parts. - Anything that interferes with the performance or can be considered a health and safety issue. - Oil or cream on any part of the body. - 11.8.
 Outer costumes such as jackets, capes and hats may be removed, providing that the competitor is suitably dressed underneath.
-Failure to adhere to these rules may result in disqualification. - 11.10.
-Costumes must be free from sponsor logos. - 11.11.
+Failure to adhere to these rules may result in disqualification. - 11.9.
+Costumes must be free from sponsor logos. - 11.10.
 No Offensive Tattoos permitted: symbols of supremacy and racism, or offensive images of violence.
 Inappropriate tattoos must be covered with a plain bandage.
 Tattoo makeup is not permitted.